 DATABASE THEORY & PROGRAMMING

-This course emphasizes the use of the computer as a tool to manipulate data and produce information using databases.
-Students will learn how to create tables, forms, queries, reports and macros using a small-scale database management system.
+This course emphasizes the use of the computer as a tool to collect, organize and analyze data.
+Students will learn how to identify, model and manipulate data in order to extract the maximum amount of information.

 ALGORITHMS & DATA STRUCTURE